 Seminar 1: Linking Education and Research in Digital Humanities

 Digital humanities (DH) is an area of scholarly activity at the intersection of computing or digital technologies and the disciplines of the humanities.
 It includes the systematic use of digital resources in the humanities, as well as the reflection on their application.
-Thus, a distinctive feature of DH is its cultivation of a two-way relationship between the humanities and the digital: on the one hand, the field employs technology in the pursuit of humanities, research, and on the other hand subjects technology to humanistic questioning and interrogation, often simultaneously.
+Thus, a distinctive feature of digital humanities is its cultivation of a two-way relationship between the humanities and the digital: on the one hand, the field employs technology in the pursuit of humanities, research, and on the other hand subjects technology to humanistic questioning and interrogation, often simultaneously.

 Photoredits: Arnold Francisca via Unsplash